dCache/dcache/docs/TheBook/src/main/markdown/config-admin.md

 ```
     ssh -p 22224 admin@adminNode  "command1; command2; command3"
 ```
 That is it accepts semicolon (';') separated list of commands.
-Spaces between comamnds and command separators do not matter.
+Spaces between commands and command separators do not matter.